Associate Professor

 Blurb: Robert Myers presents an original moral theory that charts a course between the extremes of consequentialism and contractualism.
 He puts forward a radically new case for the existence of both agent-neutral and agent-relative values, and gives an innovative answer to the question how such disparate values can be weighed against each other.
 Practical judgement is shown to be guided in this by two very different ideals: an ideal of cooperation, which is held to shape the content of morality’s demands, and one of self-governance, which is held to determine the nature of reason’s requirements.
 Examination of the ideal of cooperation reveals that principles of impartial beneficence and rights protecting individual freedoms are equally fundamental to morality.
 Examination of the ideal of self-governance reveals that morality’s dictates, though not necessarily overriding, are always in an important sense inescapable.
 The result is a theory of morality that combines a balanced account of its content with a ringing affirmation of its authority.

-"Desires and Normative Truths: A Holist's Response to the Sceptics", forthcoming in Mind.
+"Desires and Normative Truths: A Holist's Response to the Sceptics", Mind, vol. 121, no. 482, April 2012, pp. 375-406.

 Abstract: According to the practicality requirement, there could be truths about what people have reason to do only if people’s motivating states could be, in an appropriate sense, either correct or incorrect.
 Yet according to the Humean theory of motivation, people’s motivating states are a species of desire, and these desires are not a species of belief, being neither identical to nor entailed by them; and according to the standard view of desire, P’s desire to ø is, at bottom, a disposition to act in whatever ways she believes will increase her chances of ø-ing.
 As there is no obvious sense in which such disposition are aiming to get P’s reasons right, they seem incapable of satisfying the practicality requirement and scepticism about normative truth seems to follow.
-I argue, first, that this sceptical conclusion is best avoided, not by rejecting either the practicality requirement or the Humean theory of motivation, but rather by rejecting the standard view of desire, and, second, that this is best done by endorsing a holistic view, according to which the contents of people’s desires depend importantly, though not essentially, on the contents of their normative beliefs.
+I argue, first, that this sceptical conclusion is best avoided, not by rejecting either the practicality requirement or the Humean theory of motivation, but by rejecting the standard view of desire, and, second, that this is best done by endorsing a holistic view, according to which the contents of people's desires depend importantly, though not essentially, on the contents of their normative beliefs.

-"Cooperating to Promote the Good", Analyse und Kritik, vol.33, no. 1, June 2011, pp. 123-139.
+"Cooperating to Promote the Good", Analyse und Kritik, vol. 33, no. 1, June 2011, pp. 123-139.

 Abstract: I argue that the aim of moral activity is to cooperate with others in the promotion of value, where the concept of cooperation denotes not a formal ideal to be given content through reasoning but a substantive way of engaging with others.
 I show how this approach to ethical theory can provide better accounts of many of our moral convictions than consequentialist or contractualists approaches can, and defend it against the objection that, by downplaying moral reasoning, it robs itself of any explanatory force.